3 Steps to Take to Protect Estate Plan from Challenge

 Protections to deter or win a challenge include:

-- Work with a lawyer who is very careful to establish your mother’s capacity and her true witnesses who will be able to testify to this if there is a challenge.
+- Work with a lawyer who is very careful to establish your mother’s capacity and have witnesses available who would be able to testify to this if there were a challenge.

 - Include a so-called in terrorem or no-contest clause in the will.
-This says that if a beneficiary challenges the will, she will lose her benefits under the will.
+This says that if a beneficiary challenges the will or trust, she will lose her share of the estate.
 Of course, in order for this to have the desired effect, the potential challenger must receive something under the will or trust.